 India has traditionally been seen as a country that sends rather than receives international students, but a growing number of students from elsewhere are now choosing to study in India.
 Indeed, the 2015 Open Doors report from the Institute of International Education found that India is the 12th most popular country for US students abroad.

 With the world’s second largest population (after China), and a fast-growing and ever-more influential economy, it’s unsurprising that India’s higher education system has undergone rapid expansion over the past few decades.
 India now has one of the largest higher education systems in the world (after China and the US) – and to an outsider, perhaps one of the most complex.
-There are thousands of universities and colleges to choose from, of many different types, sizes, specializations and origins, some state-run, others private.
+There are thousands of colleges and universities in India to choose from, of many different types, sizes, specializations and origins, some state-run, others private.

-India’s higher education system was ranked 24th in the world in the QS Higher Education System Strength Rankings 2016, and is especially well known for the quality of its education in engineering and technology subjects, spearheaded by the Indian Institute of Science (IISc) Bangalore and the prestigious Indian Institutes of Technology (IITs).
-There are currently 16 of these, around the country, focusing mainly on engineering, technology and science disciplines.
+India’s higher education system was ranked 24th in the world in the QS Higher Education System Strength Rankings 2016, and is especially well-known for the quality of its education in engineering and technology subjects, spearheaded by the Indian Institute of Science (IISc) Bangalore and the prestigious Indian Institutes of Technology (IITs).
+There are currently 16 of these, located around the country, focusing mainly on engineering, technology and science disciplines.

-Search for universities in India >
+Other top universities in India include:

 India is without question one of the world’s most culturally diverse countries.
 In terms of religion, Hinduism, Islam, Christianity, Sikhism and Buddhism are all broadly practiced.
-And in terms of language, it’s difficult to imagine greater diversity – hundreds of dialects are used here, and in fact the 2001 census identified no less than 26 different mother tongues with more than a million speakers.
+And in terms of language, it’s difficult to imagine greater diversity – hundreds of dialects are used, and the 2001 census identified no less than 26 different mother tongues with more than a million speakers.

 As a student, you're likely to be based in one of India’s major cities – find out more below.

 It’s fair to say that Delhi has a reputation for being a little overwhelming.
 The governmental capital, New Delhi, is just one part of this sprawling metropolis (the largest by area in India, and among the largest worldwide) in the north of the country.
 However, it’s also widely agreed that exploration more than pays off.
 Delhi is packed with Indian culture both old and new, from 17th century mosques to the more contemporary but equally impressive Lotus Temple, and magnificent Mughal-era monuments to bustling modern-day marketplaces.

 Among the hundreds of colleges and universities in Delhi are the University of Delhi, Indian Institute of Technology Delhi, Jawaharlal Nehru University and Guru Gobind Singh Indraprastha University.